jahorton/unitgrader/samples/1/Readme.md

 either directly outside of a /bin folder containing the relevant Junit tests or within the folder, and should not be moved relative to said folder after creation.

-# /submissions
+# submissions.zip

-This folder contains the set of student submission files as downloaded from a learning management software solution.
-For submission downloads from Sakai and Canvas, this should contain one *.zip per student as extracted directly from the batch download folder.
+This zip is a sample batch download from an online learning management software solution, containing a set of student submission files.
+This should generally contain one *.zip per student as extracted directly from the batch download folder.

-It need not be named submissions and may be stored anywhere on the system; it need not be placed relative to the testing suite.
+For testing to occur, it should be decompressed to a new folder; if extracting within the repo, we suggest the .gitignore'd /submissions folder.
+In general, the decompression results need not be named /submissions and may be stored anywhere on the system.